-If you're wondering, "what is DOMS?", you've come to the right place.
 Whether you're new to working out, or you've been hitting the gym for years, you've probably heard people talking about DOMS in relation to post-workout muscle pain.
+But what is DOMS and how do you avoid, or manage, it?

-Let's face it, exercising can be painful in the moment, but that pain can feel even worse a day or two after the workout.
+Let's face it, exercising can be painful in the moment, but that pain can feel even worse a day or two after the workout - especially if you've had a good session on a rowing machine or treadmill.
 We've all had the experience of struggling to walk up the stairs or sit down after a particularly tough gym session.
 Luckily, this kind of pain is perfectly normal and it usually goes away by itself.

 This post-workout pain can certainly be annoying.
 As you hobble around in the days after your workout, you may even find yourself wondering, is there anything I can do to stop it?
 Here, Live Science delves into why DOMS happens and what you can do to ease the pain.

-As Ifould explained, this pain usually occurs after a new type of workout.
+As Ifould explained above, DOMS usually occurs after a new type of workout.
 For instance, if you try a different type of exercise that activates muscles that are unaccustomed to working, or you increase the intensity of your workout, you'll probably feel it the next day.

 So, why the pain?
 While DOMS may feel like a strain or an injury, it's actually a normal response to a tough workout.
 Ifould said, "The muscular pain experienced is a sign that muscle fibers have been overloaded to the extent that tiny tears in these fibers have occurred and the surrounding tissues will feel sore, tight, possibly slightly inflamed and you may not be able to go through your full range of motion in a muscle of joint."
 But don't worry!
 Those little tears can be a good thing.
 In fact, it means that your muscles are physically changing, rebuilding, and becoming stronger.